 The first step in knowing whether or not you have accidentally ingested a toxic wild berry is to notice the symptom that you may be feeling after eating the berry.

 Many of the evergreen shrubs, such as yew and holly, are toxic to some extent.
 Eating them will give rise to symptoms like:

 In the worst-case scenario, it may even cause death.
 Each berry may hold a different set of symptoms at varying severity level.
 For instance, eating holly berries may cause nausea, drowsiness, diarrhea and vomiting.
 Yew berries may bring on more severe consequences such as breathing difficulty, drowsiness, abdomen cramps, vomiting or even death.

 Most of the deciduous trees are known to produce edible wild berries.
 However, some evergreen berries are toxic to humans and some animals.
 Such toxic berries include red and white baneberry, few species of daphne, Brazilian nightshade, red sage, and jasmine evergreen berries.
-All of the above toxic wild berries can cause symptoms like:

 Not to forget, some of these berries can have fatal consequences as well.

 As soon as you realize the berry you just ate might be poisonous, spit it out and remove any portion of the berry still left in your mouth.
 Check if any swelling, burning sensation or irritation is taking place that would suggest that the poison has started taking its effect.

 Next, call the poison control center immediately whether the symptoms have appeared or not.